kLayz3/monad/README.md

 Each step must output an intermediate ROOT file.
-Users are expected to write their own container and processor types which inherit from corresponding base MONAD types, and MONAD handles the rest.
+Users are expected to write their own container and processor types which inherit from corresponding base MONAD types, define a few functions and then MONAD handles the rest.

 ##### Containers
-A container type encapsulates simultaneously both columnar data (recorded *per entry*) but can also hold a series of single-objects (called SO's) that are written/read only once - such as parameters or histograms.
+A container type encapsulates simultaneously both columnar data (recorded *per entry*) and one or more single-objects (called SO's) that are written/read only once - such as parameters or histograms.
 To interact with ROOT, each container instance is marked with a unique name tag.

-(1) Define how you represent the columnar data for this specific analysis sequence/detector.
+**[1]** Define how you represent the columnar data for this specific analysis sequence/detector.
 Analogy to branches in a `TTree`.
-Each such type needs to have a compiler dictionary.
+Each such type must implement `void Clean() noexcept` method and a compiled dictionary.

-For example, suppose we wish to analyse data from scintillators:
+A hypothetical example - suppose we wish to analyse data from some scintillators:
 In the file `sci.h` :
 ```
+#include "monad/TContainer.hxx"

 struct RNSci {
     struct Measurement {
         double x = NAN;